 With Content Marketing You Must Take a Mobile-first Approach to Content Creation

-Today, up to 50% of B2B search queries are on smartphones*, and this figure is expected to rise.
-Therefore, you need to have a mobile-first approach to creating content.
+Today, up to 50% of B2B search queries are on smartphones*, and we expect this figure to rise.
+Therefore, you need to have a mobile-first approach to creating content and brand awareness.

 Having a mobile-first approach to content marketing not only involves creating bite-sized content for users on the go.
-However, it also means creating content that addresses the needs of your users at each stage of the customer journey.
+However, it also means creating better content that addresses the needs of your users at each stage of the customer journey.

 Some experts say that Google favours long-form content (1,500 words and above) over short-form content.
-This seeming favouritism does not mean that all your content marketing efforts should focus on long-form content over short-form content.
+This favouritism does not mean that all your content marketing efforts should focus on long-form content over short-form content.
 Instead, strive to understand your audience’s mobile habits.

 For instance, what percentage of traffic on your website is from smartphones or tablets?
 When they visit your site, what content are they viewing?
 How long do they stay?
 What topics seems to grab their attention?

-Use data from your analytics software to provide solutions to the above questions.
-Then use the answers you derive from your analytics to create the content of value for your users on mobile regardless of whether it is long-form or short-form.
+Use data from your analytics software in your content marketing plan and content strategy to provide solutions to the above questions.
+Then use the answers you derive from your analytics to create awesome content that is of value for your users on mobile regardless of whether it is long-form or short-form.

 Build Relationships That Earn High-quality SEO Links

 Every brand must have its own content marketing plan, content marketing mission statement and content marketing strategy.
 Focusing on on-page SEO techniques alone can only get you so far.
 Instead, strive to build relationships with other influencers in your niche on social media.

 Follow these influencers on social media.
 Engage with their content that resonates with you.
+This will help you create better content too.
 When fitting, reach out to them to create and nurture mutually profitable long-term relationships.

-When doing so, make sure you are open about what you are bringing to the table and how it will benefit the other party.
+When doing so, the important part is to make sure you are open about your content production, your core message and what you are bringing to the table and how it will benefit the other party.
 The relationships you build have to help all parties concerned.